FontBureau/Opentype-1.8-Axis-Proposal/proposal/Grade/ProposalSummary.md

 **Valid numeric range:** -1.0 to 1.0

 **Scale interpretation:** A negative value represents a reduction in optical weight, while a positive value represents an increase in optical weight.
 The scale is relative only to itself, so 1.0 represents the maximum amount of positive graded weight and -1.0 the maximum negative graded weight.
+In Amstelvar the Grade axis varies from -1.0, which is around 1/3 the weight of the Regular, to 1.0 which is around 2x.

 **Required &ldquo;Regular&rdquo; value:** 0

+**Recommended Use:**

+In any output conditions where any weight is being distorted by the process, a corrective value can be employed to restore the weight to its intended appearance.
+Grade can be used to correct for the distortions between; offset and gravure printing, light and dark mode interfaces, and lighter or darker than normal screen rendering.

 **Suggested programmatic interactions:**

 In UX design, the primary use case is **more accessibility**, by adjusting type against background color changes to control contrast ratios, such as in Dark Mode.
 Without it, Dark Mode can be stylistically limiting if the type is light overall, or contains particularly thin strokes in a high contrast design.

 A secondary use case is **smooth interactivity**, adjusting type based on pointer position (eg on hover) without redrawing any layout (text or ui.)

 Another UX use case is optimization for specific devices or platforms.
 Lower screen resolutions or rendering software do not work well when representing any Weight lighter than 200.
 Such optimization is also useful in print, when a spread will use different papers, inks and presses on each side, so the digital type has to be different to look the same on the finished document.

 Finally, when pairing two or more different families - often for a typographic purpose, or perhaps for multilingual texts - Grade can be used for matching the weight of one family to another.